 - Critical Care – treatment of patients who are at death’s door, with life threatening conditions (including emergencies)

 - Surgery – repair and treatment of conditions through physical interventions, often by cutting into the body.
 A Specialist Surgeon is trained in assessing whether a surgery is truly in the best interest of the patient.

-- Internal medicine – diagnosis and management of complex diseases related to one or more internal organ systems.
-Internal Medicine Specialists also work to figure out
+- Internal medicine – diagnosis and management of complex diseases related to one or more internal organ systems

 - Dermatology – treatment of skin, fur, and ear conditions